CharlotteGore/base/README.md

 			}
 		});

-	// execute MyFactory to get an object with 'init' and 'spewArgs' methods.
+	// execute MyFactory to get an object with 'init', 'spewArgs' and 'setSomething' methods.
 Init is executed
 	// immediately and automatically, and is passed any arguments passed to MyFactory var myObject = MyFactory('Hello world');
 	myObject.spewArgs() // outputs 'Hello world' to the console